 This refers to the shape of the bottom of the kayak.
 There could be displacement hulls or planning hulls.

-Displacement hulls can cut through the water current due to its curved and traditional streamlined shape.
+Displacement hulls can cut through the water current due to their curved and traditional streamlined shape.

 This is the line where the bottom and sides of the kayak join.
 There can be soft chines or hard chines.